Cerebral Palsy and Jaundice

 In severe cases, especially if treatment isn’t started as soon as possible, kernicterus can lead to death.

 If an infant has high bilirubin levels, physicians will generally put the baby under specialized lighting (known as light therapy or phototherapy) in order to bring the levels down.
+Phototherapy facilitates the breakdown of bilirubin in the skin.
 If the bilirubin levels are significantly high, a blood exchange procedure may be performed.

 Causes and Risk Factors